- Clark County

 Discovery Corridor Wastewater Transmission System – sewer pipeline

-From September 22 to approximately October 17, a ten-foot wide section of road will be closed on the east side of S 56th Place and on the north side of S 6th Way.
+From Sept.
+22 to approximately Oct.
+17, a 10-foot wide section of road will be closed on the east side of South 56th Place and on the north side of South Sixth Way.
 Two-way traffic will be allowed on the portion of the road that remains open.
 Orange cones will divide vehicle traffic from the construction area.
 Driveways for businesses will remain open to the greatest extent possible.
 The contractor will coordinate with each business to inform them of construction status.

 North 50th Place